skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

 3. When the Macie console appears, if a **Getting Started** button appears, it means that Amazon Macie is disabled.
 In that case, click **Getting Started**, confirm that US West (Oregon) is selected as the region, and click **Enable Macie**.
 Close the browser tab containing the Macie console.

+## Enable GuardDuty

+1. You will also need GuardDuty for this lab so you will now enable GuardDuty.
+Select **GuardDuty** from the main console.
+If you see a **Get Started** button, click it.

+2. If the region is not set to Oregon, select Oregon for the region.

+3. Click **Enable GuardDuty**.

 ## Build out the environment